Petersiw/Data_Science-Practical_Machine_Learning/Course_project.md

 ##Conclusion

 In short, all the models works very well in predicting the different types of movements made by the subjects, each with an accuracy greater than 95%.
-If the sample where these algorithms is applied is somewhat similar to this dataset, i.e., no real outliers or no false entry, the out-of-sample error should be rather low, perhaps at around 5% or less.
+Prediction with validation data using the stacked model showed that out-of-sample error rate is around 1%.